 “The nationwide antiwar movement in the U.S. was a major contributing factor to Vietnam’s victory”.
 “Our intention was to break the will of the American government to continue the war.
 The U.S. ‘second front’ — consisting of millions of American civilians and GIs who expressed their opposition to an unjust war — helped bring it to an end.”

 During the 1960s and 70s, I was jailed a dozen times, once for half-a-year, and spent a week in a Costa Rica prison for trying to travel to Cuba during the October 1962 missile crisis.
-I was part of the Wounded Knee occupation by Native Americans (1974) for a time and helped with media promotion.
+I was part of the Wounded Knee occupation by Native Americans (1974) and helped with media promotion.

 I began working as a reporter in 1967.
 I was fired from three dailies (Hanford Sentinel, Riverside Press-Enterprise, Hollywood Reporter) for failing to self-censor my reportage and for union organizing efforts, as well as support for the Black Panthers.
 In the early 1970s, I reported for and edited several alternative“underground” weeklies, including the “Los Angeles Free Press” and the “L.A.
 Vanguard”.